viniacpotrich/Gerenciamento-de-Aplicativos/acta/README.md

 -->

 # Acta
-A tool for application management that captures events and errors in a structured and extensible way, enabling efficient monitoring and reliable reporting in any Dart/Flutter project.
+A tool for application management that captures events and errors in a structured and extensible way.

 ## Features